alainlebret/os/exemplier/1_process/README.md

 # Section

-This section contains examples related to process management in C. Below is a list of the source files with links to their content on GitHub.
+This section contains examples related to process management in C. Below is a list of the source files with links to their content.

 | File Name          | Description | Link |
 |--------------------|-------------|------|